openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/areaXOfBasalGanglion
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Area X of basal ganglion' is a nucleus of brain.
-It is part of the basal ganglion.
+   :definition: Is a nucleus of brain.
+Is part of the basal ganglion. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0035807) ('is_a' and 'relationship')]
-   :description: A nucleus in the basal ganglion of songbirds.
+   :description: A nucleus in the basal ganglion of songbirds. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0035807)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0731535
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0035807#area-x-of-basal-ganglion
    :name: area X of basal ganglion